David Weisburd, Ph.D. | Curriculum Vitae

 Christopher Koper, Ph.D. | Curriculum Vitae

-Dr. Christopher S. Koper is an Associate Professor in the Department of Criminology, Law and Society at George Mason University and Principal Fellow in the Center for Evidence-Based Crime Policy.
-Dr. Koper holds a Ph.D. in criminology and criminal justice (University of Maryland) and has over 20 years of experiencing conducting criminological research at George Mason, the Police Executive Research Forum, the University of Pennsylvania, the Urban Institute, the RAND Corporation, the Police Foundation, and other organizations.
-Dr. Koper specializes in issues related to firearms, policing, and program evaluation.
-His work includes studies of the 1994 federal assault weapons ban and other policies and practices to reduce gun violence, studies of hot spots policing (including what is often referred to as the “Koper curve” principal of hot spots patrol), the Evidence-Based Policing Matrix, and studies of police technology.
+Dr. Christopher S. Koper is an Associate Professor in the Department of Criminology, Law and Society at George Mason University and the Principal Fellow of George Mason’s Center for Evidence-Based Crime Policy.
+Dr. Koper holds a Ph.D. in criminology and criminal justice (University of Maryland) and has nearly 30 years of experiencing conducting criminological research at George Mason, the Police Executive Research Forum, the University of Pennsylvania, the Urban Institute, the RAND Corporation, the Police Foundation, and other organizations.
+Dr. Koper specializes in issues related to policing, firearms, and program evaluation.
+His current research focuses on police technology, police crime control strategies, the institutionalization of evidence-based practices in policing, and regulation of assault weapons.
+Dr. Koper’s work on methods of patrolling crime hot spots (known as the “Koper curve” principle) is used by numerous police agencies worldwide, and he is the co-developer of the Evidence-Based Policing Matrix.

 Jim Bueermann is former Chief of Police in the Redlands, CA Police Department.
 He worked for the Redlands Police Department from 1978 until his retirement in June 2011, serving in every unit within the department.
 He was appointed Police Chief and Director of Housing, Recreation and Senior Services in May 1998.
 He holds a bachelor’s degree from California State University at San Bernardino and a master’s degree from the University of Redlands.
 In early 2007, he was named Honorary Fellow to the Academy of Experimental Criminology.